 Consultant dermatologist Dr Anjali Mahto explains what your skin is undergoing when it burns: “it’s an acute reaction to being overexposed to ultraviolet (UV) radiation that causes direct damage to your DNA,” she says.
 “The result is inflammation and death of skin cells.”
 The paler and closer to the sun you are – on earth that means being on or close to the equator and/or at high altitude – the greater the risk.
 And you’re risking a lot: “sunburn in childhood or adolescence can double the risk of developing melanoma, the deadliest form of skin cancer, in later life,” says Mahto.
 In addition, one of the biggest causes of premature ageing is sun damage in the shape of fine lines, wrinkles, blemishes freckles and other discolourations, none of which are desirable to most of us.”

 First-aid measures for sunburn

-All in all, it’s not a pretty picture, but you can improve your dermatological prospects post-sunburn by instigating some SOS measures.
+The moment your skin goes red, a level of damage is done.
+But can improve your dermatological prospects post-sunburn by instigating some SOS measures.
 Here’s Dr Anjali’s to-do list:

-“If you’ve accidentally burned your skin in the sun, cover up the affected areas and stay in the shade until your sunburn has healed [that means days, not hours!].
-Wear loose cotton clothing that allows your skin to “breathe” over the sunburnt areas, as opposed to creating a stuffy, sweaty environment."
+“If you’ve accidentally burned, cover up the affected areas and stay in the shade until your sunburn has healed [that means days, not hours!].
+Wear loose cotton clothing that allows your skin to ‘breathe’ over the sunburnt areas, as opposed to creating a stuffy, sweaty environment."

-“Apply a cool compress, for example, a towel dampened with cool water for 15 minutes, or take a cool bath or shower.
-Aim to keep the temperature just below lukewarm and make sure the shower has a gentle flow of water rather than being on full power.
+“Apply a cool compress, such as a towel dampened with cool water, for 15 minutes - or take a cool bath or shower.
+Aim to keep the temperature just below lukewarm and make sure the shower has a gentle flow of water rather than pelting down at full power.
 If blisters are starting to develop, then a bath is preferable.”

 On the spot relief